Documentation

 Where It Applies

-The Logic API is domain-agnostic.
-The cognitive dimensions across all product layers map to failure patterns that occur in every industry.
-Here are the most common applications:
+The harness is domain-agnostic.
+The cognitive dimensions map to failure patterns that occur in every industry.
+The most common applications:

 Software Engineering